ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 ### What if we incorporate curiosity into reinforcement learning?

-In standard reinforcement learning, an agent will receive extrinsic reward $ r_{ext} $ from the environment after taking an action.
+In standard reinforcement learning, an agent will receive extrinsic reward from the environment after taking an action.
 However, such extrinsic reward requires manual engineering and may not even exist in some scenarios.
 Furthermore, classic reinforcement learning algorithms may not work well when the rewards are sparse.

-Instead of relying on extrinsic rewards, how about we incorporate curiosity into reinforcement learning?
+What will happen if we do not use extrinsic reward at all and let the agent generate its own intrinsic reward (e.g. an agent learns through its own curiosity)?
 This is what [this paper](https://pathak22.github.io/large-scale-curiosity/resources/largeScaleCuriosity2018.pdf) is all about.

-The extrinsic reward $ r_{ext} $, which can be sampled from the environment, will not used during training since the agent will only learn through its own curiosity.
+To train an agent driven by curiosity, the extrinsic reward $ r_{ext} $ will not be used during training.
 Instead, we need to define some intrinsic reward $ r_{int} $ which can reflect such kind of curiosity.
 Here we can define the intrinsic reward $ r_{int} $ as:

 $$ r_{int, t} = ||f(\phi(o_{t}), a_{t}) - \phi(o_{t+1})||^{2} \label{eq: r_int} $$